Audi RS 5 Insurance Rates

 Premium estimates broken down by type of coverage:

-Rate estimates include $500 physical damage insurance deductibles, liability coverage up to 30/60, and includes medical/PIP and uninsured motorist coverage.
-Rates include averaging for all 50 states and RS 5 trim levels.
+Rates are based on $500 policy deductibles, 30/60 bodily injury liability limits, and includes UM/UIM and medical coverage.
+Rates include averaging for all 50 states and for all RS 5 models.

 Insurance Price Range by Risk and Coverage

-Using a 40-year-old driver as an example, insurance rates for an Audi RS 5 go from as low as $446 for liability-only coverage to a high of $3,072 for a high-risk driver policy.
+For a driver around age 40, insurance rates for an Audi RS 5 range from as low as $446 for a discount liability-only rate to the much higher price of $3,072 for a driver who requires high-risk insurance.

 Insurance Price Range by Location

-Where you live has a large influence on the price of insurance.
-More rural locations are statistically proven to have a lower frequency of physical damage claims than larger metro areas.
+Choosing to live in a large city can have significant affects on the price of insurance.
+More rural locations are statistically proven to have a lower frequency of physical damage claims than densely populated cities.
+The example below illustrates the difference between rural and urban areas on insurance prices.

-These rate differences illustrate why it is important to compare prices for a targeted area and risk profile, rather than using price averages.
+These rate differences illustrate why everyone should compare rates quotes for a targeted area and risk profile, instead of using average rates.

 Use the form below to get customized rates for your location.